UNES97/talk2text/README.md

 ## 🚀 What's the Deal?

 Talk2Text Homie is the ultimate tool for converting audio to text using Transformers.js and Whisper model.
-Whether you're decoding your freestyles, transcribing your podcasts, or taking notes from a meeting, this homie's got your back.

 ## 🔥 Features